 For Silver Fern Farms, which had been looking to open a direct-to-consumer ecommerce channel the past five years, the decision to take the ecommerce plunge was driven by myriad factors.

 First, the company figured a business-to-consumer website would establish a stronger brand connection with consumers.
-Second, Silver Fern ran into distribution issues as stores and restaurants began closing as the pandemic swept the globe.
+Second, Silver Fern ran into distribution issues when stores and restaurants began closing as the pandemic swept the globe.
 Finally, the explosion of consumer ecommerce sales during the pandemic for all types of items, including food, convinced the company the time was right to launch a B2C channel.
 Indeed, online purchases of groceries have increased 41% since the pandemic hit, according to management consultants McKinsey & Company.

 The new Silver Fern Farms ecommerce site, which launched last November just before Thanksgiving, is intended to service consumers in the United States, the company’s second-largest market after China.
 It is also expected to build on Silver Fern Farms’s brick-and-mortar retail presence in the United States.
 Silver Fern Farms, which opened its first retail store in the U.S. in 2019, has 615 retail locations in the New York City metropolitan area, the Midwest and California.